ueberdosis/blog/content/blog/24/post.md

 If you want to help shaping the future of tiptap or start building cool things with it right now, [become a sponsor](https://github.com/sponsors/ueberdosis) to get immediate access!

+We can’t wait to share a public beta with you in the next months.
+That’s why we are doing all this: To make a superb editor framework accessible to everyone.

 ## The public release
-**It took us a while, but now we know it tiptap 2 won’t be complete, ever.
+**It took us a while, but now we know it. tiptap 2 won’t be complete, ever.
 With every task we complete, we add four new ideas to our backlog.
 So when do we share it with the world?**

 We have this very long list of ideas and want to make sure we can keep working on tiptap for the foreseeable future.
-Until now, we can still count on the strong backing of our company überdosis, which already funded more than 60,000 € of the development.
+We can still count on the strong backing of our company überdosis, which already funded more than 60,000 € of the development.
 That’s fine, and we don’t want that money back.

-But we want to make sure it’s sustainable to continue building an amazing editor for you all.
-That’s why we set up the ambitious [goal of $5,000/month on GitHub](https://github.com/sponsors/ueberdosis) we’d like to reach before going public.
+But we want to make sure it’s sustainable to continue building an amazing editor for you all in the long run.
+That’s why we set up the [ambitious sponsorship goal of $5,000/month on GitHub](https://github.com/sponsors/ueberdosis) we’d like to reach before going public.
 Maybe it’s not too ambitious though.
 We are halfway there already!

 **Are you able to help us with that?
-[Become a sponsor and help us shape the future of tiptap!](https://github.com/sponsors/ueberdosis)As a thank you, you’ll get immediate access to the private tiptap 2.0 beta!**
+[Become a sponsor and shape the future of tiptap!](https://github.com/sponsors/ueberdosis) As a thank you, you’ll get immediate access to the private tiptap 2.0 beta!**

 Reaching our goal will ensure we can keep going with the development, answer all emails, issues, and support requests, keep everything up to date and develop new features and extensions.